F5Networks/f5-appsvcs-templates/docs/userguide/advanced-features.rst

 Enumerated Type
 ----------------------

-An *Enumerated Type (enum)* is a data type enabling a variable to be set to predefined values (endpoint).
+An *Enumerated Type (enum)* is a list of constant values.
-The variable must be equal to one of the predefined values.
+In order for the property to be valid, it must match an item in the list of values.
-As it relates to BIG-IP, it is a mechanism to pull data from the BIG-IP presenting it as an *enum*.
+As it relates to BIG-IP, it is a mechanism to pull data from the BIG-IP *(enumFromBigip)* presenting it as an *enum*.

 An example usage would be to create drop-down lists.
 The path on BIG-IP: ``/mgmt/tm/${enumFromBigip}?$select=fullPath``